 Awarded

-Selected for Arc Poetry Magazine’s Poet-In-Residence Mentorship, with poet Chelene Knight, July, 2024
+Selected for Arc Poetry Magazine’s Poet-In-Residence Mentorship, July, 2024

 First Place for Poetry Published in 2023, Canadian Christian Communicators Awards, “One Day,” as published by Faith Today Magazine, Mar., 2023

-Selected for Arc Poetry Magazine’s Poet-In-Residence Mentorship, with poet Chelene Knight, Nov., 2023
+Selected for Arc Poetry Magazine’s Poet-In-Residence Mentorship, Nov., 2023

 Selected via competitive entry for a small cohort at The Seamus Heaney Poetry Summer School, Belfast, NI.
 Summer, 2023